 Suddenly his arms stopped stirring and he asked, “What do you think?”

 Deep breath . . .
 Take another deep breath . . .
 Just keep breathing . . .

 Like a drunk driver trying to pass a roadside sobriety test, I looked back at Ze and croaked, “Well—I—I think it will be good. . .”

 “Yes!
 And now the fire is ready, so we can start.”

 Ze prepared the dish just as he described it, except for the stirring part.
-That was actually more vigorous than demonstrated.
-I have to say, seeing those beautiful blocks of tuna get shredded into the mucky farinha paste is something I will never forget — no matter how bad the dementia gets!
+That was a lot more vigorous than demonstrated.
+Seeing those beautiful blocks of tuna get shredded into the mucky farinha paste is something I will never, ever forget — no matter how bad the dementia gets!

 Next chapter: Bitching & Moaning